wolflegend523/CSS385_GameDocuments/docs/_docs/betatests.md

 - Many players felt it was hard to create strategies
 - Many players were confused about how to attack or when there were getting attacked
 - Some players did not notice the UI hover elements that showed information
-- some players were confused about when the AI was skipping a turn vs attacking
+- Some players were confused about when the AI was skipping a turn vs attacking
 - Some players were confused about the game’s objectives